odoo/documentation/content/applications/hr/payroll/payslips.rst

 untrusted.* If this error appears, update the employee's bank account information on their :ref:`Employee Form <employees/private-info>`.

-If a payment needs to be canceled or refunded, click the corresponding :guilabel:`Cancel` or :guilabel:`Refund` button, located at the top-left of the screen.
+If a payment needs to be cancelled or refunded, click the corresponding :guilabel:`Cancel` or :guilabel:`Refund` button, located at the top-left of the screen.

 .. tip::